Care and Guardianship

-The term ‘ward of the state’ is not used, rather the CYPFA uses the term ‘guardianship’.
+The Children Young Persons and their Families Act (CYFPA) uses the term ‘guardianship’ to refer to placing a child in a protective environment.
 Care and protection orders may be made for short periods and there are provisions for when orders are to be reviewed.
 This means that children are no longer automatically in the care of the State until they are 18 years old.

-Also under the CYPFA, people other than the Secretary can be granted guardianship or custody of a child so that the child can stay in a familiar, but protected, situation where there is little change in the child’s established family, religious, cultural, educational and social connections.
+Under the CYPFA, people, such as extended family or friends known to the child, can be granted guardianship or custody of a child so that the child can stay in a familiar, but protected, situation where there is little change in the child’s established family, religious, cultural, educational and social connections.